Detecting Propaganda Techniques in Code-Switched Social Media Text: Results

 \section{Results}

-Table \ref{table:all_evaluations} displays the superior performance of model $\mathcal{M}_{11}$, which was trained on Roman Urdu datasets using XLM-RoBERTa fine-tuning, over the other 10 models in all 9 evaluation measures.
-The highlighted green cells in the table represent the best performance for each of the 9 measures among the 11 models which are all done by $\mathcal{M}_{11}$.
-Model $\mathcal{M}_{11}$ achieved a 53\% score on our main evaluation measure (micro-average F1-Score), which was 5\% higher than the second-best score.
-Furthermore, $\mathcal{M}_{11}$ demonstrated a higher micro-average precision than its micro-average recall, implying that the model tends to produce fewer false positive predictions while possibly missing some true positive predictions.
+Table \ref{table:all_evaluations} presents the performance of different models on our code-switched test split, with models $\mathcal{M}_{11}$ and $\mathcal{M}_{13}$ showing relatively high performance compared to the others. $\mathcal{M}_{11}$, which was fine-tuned on Roman Urdu datasets using XLM-RoBERTa, demonstrates superior performance in micro-average F1-Score, Accuracy, EMR, and Hamming Score.
+On the other hand, $\mathcal{M}_{13}$, GPT-3.5 Turbo provided with 20 code-switched examples in the prompt, exhibits higher performance in micro and macro-average recall.
+Additional information regarding the performance of $\mathcal{M}_{13}$ on other few-shot settings can be found in Table \ref{table:gpt_few_shots_evaluations} presented in the Appendix \ref{sec:appendix_gpt_prompts}.
+Model $\mathcal{M}_{11}$ achieves a 5\% higher micro-average F1-Score compared to the second-best model, $\mathcal{M}_{13}$.
+Furthermore, $\mathcal{M}_{11}$ demonstrates a higher micro-average precision than its micro-average recall, implying that the model tends to produce fewer false positive predictions while possibly missing some true positive predictions.
 Essentially, the model is more conservative in its predictions and leans towards making fewer positive predictions overall.
-Additionally, $\mathcal{M}_{11}$ outperformed the other models in terms of Hamming score and Exact Match Ratio, which are two of the most commonly used evaluation measures in multi-label classification.
+Additionally, $\mathcal{M}_{11}$ outperforms the other models in terms of Hamming score and EMR, which are two of the most commonly used evaluation measures for multi-label classification.